tabler:menu-2

 How much credit card debt does the average Michigan resident have?

-The average Michigan resident carries approximately $6,603 in credit card debt.
-While this is near the national average, Michigan's historically high auto insurance costs and rising healthcare expenses put additional pressure on household budgets, making it harder for many residents to pay down credit card balances.
+The average Michigan resident carries approximately $6,603 in credit card debt per consumer, according to TransUnion data — roughly at the national average of $6,580.
+Michigan's historically high auto insurance costs and rising healthcare expenses put additional pressure on household budgets, making it harder for many residents to pay down credit card balances.

 Can my wages be garnished in Michigan?